 A UK survey commissioned by the Mental Health Foundation found that 74% of UK adults had felt so stressed at some point over the last year they felt overwhelmed or unable to cope.
 And this survey was conducted in 2018, before we had a global pandemic to contend with.
 More recently, in June this year Pinterest reported the highest searches ever around mental wellness ideas including yoga (+80%), meditation (+56%) and mindfulness (+35%).
 We are increasingly seeking out ways to reduce our stress levels.
 Addressing the root causes along with mindfulness practices are an important place to start, but supplements for stress can also help us to reduce the impacts.
 Here are 10 evidence-based supplements to consider.

-Valerian is a herb native to Asia and Europe.
-Valerian root extract is available as a supplement and noted for its anti-anxiety capabilities and mild sedative effects.
+Valerian is a herb native to Asia and Europe, noted for it’s anti-anxiety capabilities and mild sedative effects.
 The plant extract contains isovaleric acid and valeric acid, two substances that help calm the body and mind.
 According to a study in The National Institute Of Health, valerian is an effective supplement for helping those with sleep issues and insomnia.
 In the study, 128 participants took 400mg of valerian for nine nights.
-The scientists involved claimed that, ‘evaluation of the questionnaires showed a statistically significant improvement in subjectively measured sleep.’
+Researchers found that ‘evaluation of the questionnaires showed a statistically significant improvement in subjectively measured sleep.’
 In addition, research by PubMed describes how valerian works by interacting with GABA levels, producing anxiolytic activity in the brain and body.
 We often recommend A.Vogel’s Dormesan Sleep Valerian-Hops to clients who struggle to get off to sleep.

 Cannabidiol, or CBD, is a compound extracted from the cannabis plant.
 CBD has no intoxicating effects; however, has been shown to exert both anti-anxiety and pain relief capabilities.
 Cannabidiol has been linked to reducing the symptoms of both anxiety and depression, the British Journal of Pharmacology suggests that ‘ the activation of 5-HT1A receptors may mediate the effects of CBD’ adding that ‘ 5-HT1A receptor activation may induce antidepressant-like effects.’
 Chronic pain can be a significant cause of stress for many, research demonstrates a link between CBD and arthritis pain.
 The data shows that ‘topical CBD application has therapeutic potential for relief of arthritis pain-related behaviors and inflammation without evident side-effects.’
 Though the study focused on arthritis, CBD can also be used for neuropathic pain or general pain relief.
 CBD supplements come in many forms including capsules, sprays, tinctures and even cbd gummies.